Sign Up For The Japanese Beetle Newsletter!

 Movement Restrictions

-The CFIA is restricting the movement of soil, rooted plants with soil, and other plant material that is infested or likely to be infested with Japanese beetle out of the regulated areas.
-These restrictions are intended to reduce the risk of unintentional human-assisted spread of the beetle.
+Until further notice, the CFIA is restricting the movement of plants with soil and soil-related material attached that is infested or likely to be infested with Japanese beetle, in accordance with the Phytosanitary requirements to prevent the spread of Japanese beetle, Popillia japonica, in Canada and the United States (D-96-15).

 Until further notice, the following restrictions are in effect: